anandthakker/anandthakker.github.io/contents/about/experience/mindreef/pml.md

 features.
 A few late nights later, we'd built a prototype, and a couple weeks after that, we had PML, an underlying type system to consolidate and coherently represent the typing information scattered throughout collections of WSDL and XML Schema documents.
-Theoretically elegant as this was, the real importance of this work was in enabling multiple unique, core features in Mindreef's products.
+Theoretically elegant as this was, the real importance of this work was in enabling multiple unique core features in Mindreef's products.

 [1]: http://twitter.com/aaronwhite